gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-   A DTLS/SCTP endpoint that fulfills the above conditions for the SCTP packets it sends and have received a Ready_To_Close message SHALL initiate closing of this DTLS connection by sending a DTLS close_notify.
+   A DTLS/SCTP endpoint that fulfills the above conditions for the SCTP packets it sends and have received a Ready_To_Close message SHALL immediately initiate closing of this DTLS connection by sending a DTLS close_notify.
 Then when it have received the peer's close_notify terminate the DTLS connection and expunge the associated security context and SCTP-AUTH key.
 Note that it is not required for a DTLS/SCTP implementation that has received a Ready_To_Close messsage to send that message itself when it fulfills the condistions.
 However, in some situation both endpoints will fulfill the conditions close enough in time that both endpoints will send its Ready_To_Close prior to receiving the indication from its peer, that works as both endpoints will then initiate DTLS close_notify and terminate the DTLS connections upon the reception of the peers close_notify.

    SCTP implementations exposing APIs like {{RFC6458}} fulfilling these conditions requires draining the SCTP association of all